The Online Closure Principle: Online closed testing with -adjustments

-If the family of online intersection tests $(\phi_I)_{I\subseteq \mathbb{N}}$ additionally satisfies the consonance property (Definition \ref{def:consonance}), the short-cut described in Theorem \ref{theo:consonance procedure} can be expressed as an online $\alpha$-adjustment procedure (see \hyperref[appn]{Appendix} for the proof).
+If the family of online intersection tests $(\phi_I)_{I\subseteq \mathbb{N}}$ defined by \eqref{eq:sub_adj} additionally satisfies the consonance property \eqref{eq:consonance}, the short-cut described in Theorem \ref{theo:consonance procedure} can be expressed as an online $\alpha$-adjustment procedure (see Appendix for the proof).